open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 and logging exporter enabled by default.
 Besides daemonset (agent), it can be also installed as standalone deployment.
 Both modes can be enabled together, in that case metrics and traces will be flowing from agents to standalone collectors.

-*Example*: Install collector as a standalone deployment, and do not run it as an agent.
+**Example** | Install collector as a standalone deployment, and do not run it as an agent:
 ```yaml
 agentCollector:
   enabled: false